BOUN-ETM58D/pj-alpbiberoglu/index.md

 - You can find results of ML assignment Part-1 [here](assignment-ml.html).

-- You will find results of ML assignment Part-2 [here] soon..
+- You will find results of ML assignment Part-2 [here](assignment_diamondsdata.html).

 - You can find results of ML assignment Part-3 [here](assignment_spamdata.html).